gl3nnleblanc/qusp/README.md

  This is a sanbox for the physics [directed reading program](https://berkeleyphysicsdrp.wixsite.com/physicsberkeleydrp) during Spring '21.
 The focus of this code is on quantum simulation with matrix product states.
 This project (including this README) is a WIP.

- Check out the `examples` folder for an overview!
+ Check out the `examples` folder for some neat showcase notebooks!
 ## Features

 * An implementation of matrix product states, supporting